weaverwhale/docs/src/pages/onboarding/quick-hitters.md

 ### Deploy to Staging

-Automatically will create staging environment after creating a pull request
+Automatically will create staging environment after creating a pull request, and post a message to the `staging-channels` slack

 Will be updated automatically after pushing to that PR/branch, but points to STAGING